Shrimp Pasta Primavera with Zoodles comes together in just 30 minutes. Both kids and adults will love this healthy weeknight dinner.

-And while couch-potato-ing, how could we NOT get down with big bowl of pasta while watching Michael Phelps win gold metals?
-Everyone knows his mass consumption of pasta is what powers him to the finish line before the other competitors. 😉Easy is an understatement when it comes to this meal.
+Easy is an understatement when it comes to this meal.
 Especially if you own a spiralizer (affiliate link!).
-Purchasing a spiralizer was the best decision I made in 2016, hands down.
-Coming from an Italian girl that LOVES her pasta and could probably consume almost half the amount as Michael Phelps, it has brought a whole new sense of satisfaction to my Italian cooking.
+Purchasing a spiralizer is one of the best decision I made, hands down.
+Coming from an Italian girl that LOVES her pasta, it has brought a whole new level of satisfaction to home cooking.

-One of my favorite ways to prepare spaghetti or linguine now is to use half whole wheat pasta and half zucchini noodles.
+One of my favorite ways to prepare spaghetti now is to use half whole wheat pasta and half zucchini noodles.
 The “zoodles” add a TON of volume for very little calories and carbohydrates.
 I’m no math wizard, but MORE volume for LESS calories means you get MORE food!
-Woohoo.

-Zucchini noodles also add extra fiber while soaking up the flavor of whatever they are being cooked in.
-If i’m not tossing them in red sauce, my alternative “sauce” is just a simple mix of sautéed garlic, olive oil and parmesan cheese.
+Zucchini noodles also add extra fiber, which is always a win.
+If i’m not tossing them in red sauce, my alternative sauce is just a simple mix of sautéed garlic, olive oil and parmesan cheese.
 This is an excellent way to incorporate more vegetables into your meals.
-Whether it be a personal goal of yours, or an ambition for your whole family, what better way to entice everyone to eat more vegetables than to serve/hide them in pasta?!
+Whether it be a personal goal of yours, or an ambition for your whole family, what better way to entice everyone to eat more vegetables than to hide them in pasta?

 This meal would certainly send me fleeting to the dinner table.

-And then back to the fridge at 10PM to eat leftovers right out of the bowl because everyone knows that late night cold pasta is EVERYTHING.
-So let’s recap.
-In 30 minutes, you are getting a meal that is:
+And then back to the fridge at 10PM to eat leftovers because everyone knows that late night cold pasta is the BEST.
+This weeknight-friendly pasta is…

 - Hearty and filling, yet super light